racherb/racherb.github.io/_posts/2019-07-07-sru-public-license.md

 The risk of proliferation of out-of-control AI applications is real.
 Major technology companies have expressed concern about this and have signed non-proliferation agreements with IA.

-That is why we call upon and invite all technology companies and industry leaders to adopt the **Socially Responsible Use License (SRU) modality **in their current licensing forms and thereby establish a legal framework that limits the use of software towards a pragmatic way and compatible with the most basic principles of humanity.
+That is why we call upon and invite all technology companies and industry leaders to adopt the **Socially Responsible Use License** (SRU) modality in their current licensing forms and thereby establish a legal framework that limits the use of software towards a pragmatic way and compatible with the most basic principles of humanity.

-The impact that a company such as **Google Inc. **, for example, releases *TensorFlow* under the modality of **SRU Licensing** would transfer responsibility to all those who use the application to be responsible for the purpose of their derived applications.
+The impact that a company such as **Google Inc.**, for example, releases *TensorFlow* under the modality of **SRU Licensing** would transfer responsibility to all those who use the application to be responsible for the purpose of their derived applications.

 Signing agreements not to develop weapons with IA, of course, is positive, but, it is insufficient when those same companies that sign that agreement release software under a free software license that is subsequently used by other entities or individuals to train and develop IA weapons.

-From our point of view applying the SRU License is a practical, useful, easy to install and socially impacting approach.
-That is why we invite you to join this initiative by publishing your work under the modality of SRU License.
-We are working to facilitate the implementation of SRU with other types of existing licenses.
+From our point of view applying the **SRU License** is a practical, useful, easy to install and socially impacting approach.
+That is why we invite you to join this initiative by publishing your work under the modality of **SRU License**.

+Just now, we are working to facilitate the implementation of SRU with other types of existing licenses.

+Does this make sense to you?
+Let me know your point of view by leaving your comment or email me directly if you wish.

+> This project is part of the **Iamio** initiative for interoperability and advanced entity relationships for the development of secure AI.